by Roger Schultz, Head of School

 There is mounting evidence that core character traits producing emotional intelligence and “grit” may be better indicators of school and life success than pure academic achievement, including grades and standardised test scores.

 What is obvious is that knowledge itself is not enough.
-The information and cognitive skills taught by schools need to be “humanised” by vital moral and life skill values and attributes embodied in the notion of character education.
+The information and cognitive skills taught by a British international school - and educational facilities in general - need to be “humanised” by vital moral and life skill values and attributes embodied in the notion of character education.